princeton-nlp/DensePhrases/README.md

 make index-vecs DUMP_DIR=$DPH_SAVE_DIR/dph-nqsqd-pb2_dev_wiki/dump/
 ```

-For `dev_wiki_noise` and `20181220_concat`, you need to modify the number of clusters to 101,372 and 1,048,576, respectively.
-For `20181220_concat` (full Wikipedia), this takes about 1~2 days depending on the specs of you machine and requires about 100GB RAM.
+For `dev_wiki_noise` and `20181220_concat`, you need to modify the number of clusters to 101,372 and 1,048,576, respectively (simply change `medium1-index` in `ìndex-vecs` to `medium2-index` or `large-index`).
+For `20181220_concat` (full Wikipedia), this takes about 1~2 days depending on the specification of your machine and requires about 100GB RAM.
 For IVFSQ as described in the paper, you can use `index-add` and `index-merge` to distribute the addition of phrase vectors to the index.

 You also need to compress the metadata (saved in hdf5 files together with phrase vectors) for a faster inference of DensePhrases.
 This is mandatory for the IVFOPQ index.
 ```bash